Azure/api-management-developer-portal/README.md

 If you're looking for **general information or documentation on the developer portal**, please refer to the [official Azure documentation](https://aka.ms/apimdocs/portal).

+**As we're approaching the general availability of the new portal, we'd love to hear about your experience with the preview version.
+We'd especially appreciate your feedback on [the Issues marked with the `community` label](https://github.com/Azure/api-management-developer-portal/issues?q=is%3Aopen+is%3Aissue+label%3Acommunity).**

 Table of contents:

 - [Overview](#overview)